 Detected PII:

-• Account number not redacted (not in default PII categories)
+• Account number not redacted (customize if needed)

 Original Query: